 A Bona Fide Offer, Professional Appraisal and the Texas Landowner’s Bill of Rights

 An entity with eminent domain authority that wants to acquire property for public use must make a bona fide offer to acquire the property from the property owner voluntarily.
-Before making their offer, the entity must obtain a written appraisal from a certified appraiser as to the value of the property being acquired and the damages, if any, to any of the property owner’s remaining property.
+Before making their offer, the entity must obtain a written appraisal from a certified appraiser.
+It must state the value of the property and the damages, if any, to the landowner’s remaining property.

 This offer must be equal to or greater than the appraisal amount.

-At the same time they make their written, bona fide offer, the condemning entity must provide the property owner with copies of:
+When they make their written, bona fide offer, the condemning entity must also provide the property owner with copies of: